laurencebarker/Saturn/update_manager/README.md

 #### Notes
 - Scripts must be executable (`chmod +x`) and have a shebang (e.g., `#!/usr/bin/env python3` or `#!/bin/bash`).
 - The `directory` must be in `trusted_dirs` (defined in `saturn_update_manager.py`).
-- Flags should match the script’s supported options.

 ### Troubleshooting
 Here are common issues and steps to diagnose/fix them: